anh-pham-econ/macro_malaria/README.md

-# macro_malaria
-Examining the impact of malaria case incidence on total factor productivity leveraging a panel dataset covering 30 malaria-endemic countries from 2000 to 2019

 # Replication Package for Estimating the impact of Malaria on Total Factor Productivity

 This repository contains the replication code for the malaria–TFP analysis.